b-brankovics/grabb/README.md

 This program reads the contigs from a fasta file and checks if they are overlapping with each other by using a minimal overlap size that is specified at invocation.
-Finally, prints the all the overlaps found.
+Finally, prints all the overlaps found.

 Usage: